greiginsydney/Homebridge-cbus-installer/SETUP.md

 Warning: Permanently added '192.168.1.10' (ECDSA) to the list of known hosts. pi@192.168.1.10's password:
 ```
-23. Enter the password and press Return.
+23. Enter the password ('raspberry') and press Return.
 24. It's STRONGLY recommended that you change the password.
 Run `passwd` and follow your nose.

 ## Here's where all the software is updated and installed: